Kanaduchi/vwcoding/docs/MQB-Evo/headCameraUnit.md

 # Front assistance camera (A5)

-### Steering resistance adjustable via the Car Menu while Travel-Assist is active
+### Steering resistance is adjustable via the Car Menu while Travel-Assist is active

 :octicons-verified-24: SFD: no :octicons-verified-24: Tested SW: 3129-3405